-Each of these atypical scenarios and many more are addressed by the HIPAA laws.
-A full list of allowable, permitted, and required disclosures can be viewed at our friends VeryWell Health.
+Each of these atypical scenarios, and many more, are addressed by the HIPAA laws.
+A full list of allowable, permitted, and required disclosures can be viewed with our friend, VeryWell Health.

 How to use HIPAA TPO Allowable Disclosures in your organization

 It’s important for organizations that are implementing compliance programs to understand that they DO have options for disclosure.

 The law is designed to provide healthcare providers with the flexibility to both protect the confidentiality, integrity, and availability of PHI, as well as facilitating treatment, payment and healthcare operations, which are fundamental to the delivery of healthcare.

 HIPAA TPO Allowable Disclosures can be effectively implemented by: